 Coronary Anatomy and Blood Flow

-The left and right coronary arteries and their branches lie on the surface of the heart, and therefore are sometimes referred to as the epicardial coronary vessels.
+The left and right coronary arteries and their branches lie on the surface of the heart and, therefore, are sometimes referred to as the epicardial coronary vessels.
 These vessels distribute blood flow to different regions of the heart muscle.
 When the vessels are not diseased, they have a low vascular resistance relative to their more distal and smaller branches that comprise the microvascular network.
 As in all vascular beds, it is the small arteries and arterioles in the microcirculation that are the primary sites of vascular resistance, and therefore the primary site for regulation of blood flow.
-The arterioles branch into numerous capillaries that lie adjacent to the cardiac myocytes.
+The arterioles branch into many capillaries that lie next to the cardiac myocytes.
 A high capillary-to-cardiomyocyte ratio and short diffusion distances ensure adequate oxygen delivery to the myocytes and removal of metabolic waste products from the cells (e.g., CO2 and H+).
-Capillary blood flow enters venules that join together to form cardiac veins that drain into the coronary sinus located on the posterior side of the heart, which drains into the right atrium.
+Capillary blood flow enters venules that join to form cardiac veins that drain into the coronary sinus on the posterior side of the heart, which drains into the right atrium.
 There are also anterior cardiac veins and thesbesian veins drain directly into the cardiac chambers.

-Although there is considerable heterogeneity among people, the following table indicates the regions of the heart that are generally supplied by the different coronary arteries.
-This anatomic distribution is important because these cardiac regions are assessed by 12-lead ECGs to help localize ischemic or infarcted regions, which can be loosely correlated with specific coronary vessels; however, because of vessel heterogeneity, actual vessel involvement in ischemic conditions needs to be verified by coronary angiograms or other imaging techniques.
+Although there is considerable heterogeneity among people, the following table shows the regions of the heart that are supplied by the different coronary arteries.
+This anatomic distribution is important because these cardiac regions are assessed by 12-lead ECGs to help localize ischemic or infarcted regions, which can be loosely correlated with specific coronary vessels.
+However, because of vessel heterogeneity among patients, actual vessel involvement in ischemic conditions needs to be verified by coronary angiograms or other imaging techniques.

 |Anatomic Region of Heart||Coronary Artery (most likely associated)|